icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 In A Nutshell

-Remember, an export invoice has a unique job compared to your regular accounting invoice.
-Mixing them up can lead to customs chaos and potential fines.
-So, always chat with your customers about the sales contract and what goes on the invoice.
+Make sure to differentiate your export invoice from your standard accounting invoice.
+Avoid customs chaos and potential fines by communicating clearly with your customers about the sales contract and what needs to be included on the invoice.

 Calculate Your Shipping Costs Now